ykerblat/Data-Structures-v2/Week 07/README.md

-__Background/Preliminary information
+**Background/Preliminary information
+**

-_To initiate this exercise:
+To initiate this exercise:
-_(1) a new AWS account had to be created from scratch (this time as root user **_not_** as an IAM user), followed by the creation of a new AWS Cloud 9 environment dedicated to this assignment.
+(1) a new AWS account had to be created from scratch (this time as root user **_not_** as an IAM user), followed by the creation of a new AWS Cloud 9 environment dedicated to this assignment.
-_(2) In addition, an RDS instance database (via AWS) has been setup, and we've also adjusted the security parameters accordingly to include an additional rule.
+(2) In addition, an RDS instance database (via AWS) has been setup, and we've also adjusted the security parameters accordingly to include an additional rule.

-_____
+_(em) The starter code (see below for more details) was provided to faciliate the creation of a database with the aa data (by using directly the JSON file) (em).
 _
-The starter code (see below for more details) was provided to faciliate the creation of a database with the aa data (by using directly the JSON file).

 **Part A**